Same-sex marriage in Guerrero: Gubernatorial directive (2015)

 On 25 June 2015, following the Supreme Court's ruling striking down district same-sex marriage bans on a "jurisprudential" basis, the state civil registry announced that it had planned a collective same-sex marriage ceremony for 10 July 2015 and indicated that there would have to be a change to the law to allow same-sex marriage, passed through the state Congress before the official commencement.
 The registry announced more details of their plan, advising that only select registration offices in the state would be able to participate in the collective marriage event.
 Governor Ortega Martínez instructed civil agencies to issue marriage licenses to same-sex couples regardless of the state ban.
 On 10 July 2015, 20 same-sex couples were married by Ortega Martínez in Acapulco, even though Congress had not yet amended state law to permit same-sex marriage.
-On 12 July 2015, the civil registry of Tecpán de Galeana announced that the civil registration offices in the municipality which could accept marriage applications from same-sex couples were Tecpán (which is the seat of the municipality), San Luis de la Loma, Tenexpa and Papanoa.
+On 12 July 2015, the civil registry of Tecpan de Galeana announced that the civil registration offices in the municipality which could accept marriage applications from same-sex couples were Tecpan (which is the seat of the municipality), San Luis de la Loma, Tenexpa and Papanoa.

-On 13 January 2016, the director of the civil registry of Acapulco, Ricardo Martínez, claimed that the 20 same-sex marriages that occurred on 10 July 2015 in Acapulco were void as per state law.
-On 13 February 2016, a day before mass Valentine's Day weddings were planned statewide, the director of the state civil registry, María Inés Hurta Pegueros, said that municipalities are free to marry same-sex couples if they wish, and criticized Martínez and other civil registrars across the state for not allowing same-sex marriages.
-Huerta Pegueros said any same-sex marriage conducted in Guerrero will be legally valid.
+On 13 January 2016, the director of the civil registry of Acapulco, Ricardo Martínez, claimed that the 20 same-sex marriages that had occurred on 10 July 2015 in Acapulco were void according to state law.
+On 13 February 2016, a day before mass Valentine's Day weddings were planned statewide, the director of the state civil registry, María Inés Hurta Pegueros, said that municipalities were free to marry same-sex couples if they wished, and criticized Martínez and other civil registrars across the state for not allowing same-sex marriages.
+Huerta Pegueros said that any same-sex marriage conducted in Guerrero would be legally valid.
 As of 2016, municipalities including the capital city of Chilpancingo de los Bravo, Taxco de Alarcón, Tecpán de Galeana and Zihuatanejo de Azueta were marrying same-sex couples.
 In March 2016, an LGBT group said they were considering filing a lawsuit to have all municipalities perform same-sex marriages.

 Marriage statistics

 By September 2015, approximately 60 same-sex marriages had occurred in the state, mostly in the municipalities of Chilpancingo de los Bravo, Acapulco (married by Governor Ortega Martínez) and Zihuatanejo de Azueta.

-Guerrero is the only state without marriages conducted under amparo.